 In our institutions and our markets, women are often a minority in the hierarchies, but in a T+I+M+N world, women are over 50% and there is little hierarchy.
 Our future is likely to be networked and feminine.

-—If you like this post, consider buying a cup of coffee.
+—If you like this post, consider joining the coffee club.